Vadhel

 The Vadhel (also spelled vadher) are a Rajput clan found in the state of Gujarat in India.
-They are an offshoot of Rathore of Marwad.
+They are an offshoot of Rathore of Marwad and claim Suryavanshi descent.

 Origin

 About A.D.
 1225 Rathore tribes of Vadhel,who are said to have been sprung from Pabuji Rathore, entered the province on the pretence of a pilgrimage to Dwarka.
 Here they massacred the Chavda and Harol Rajputs and seized Okhamandal.

-Seoji and Saitrain,The two grandsons of Jayachandra roamed about as outlaws against the Mahomedan rule for eighteeen years.
+Seoji and Saitrain,The two grandsons of Jayachandra roamed about as outlaws against the Mahomedan rule for eighteen years.
 They had left Kannauj the land of their birth, attended by only 200 Rajput followers.
 Seoji married a Solanki princess, and proceeded on a pilgrimage to the holy shrine of shri krishna at Dwarka.
 He established Rathore rule in Marwad.
 Seoji had at the time of his death, three sons,Asothma,Soning and Ajmal(Pabuji).
 Asothma succeeded him to the gadi, Soning conquered Idar. and Ajmal’s son Vadhelji conquered Dwarka and beyt and established Okhamandal.